 My identity might begin with the fact of my race, but it didn’t, couldn’t end there.
 At least that’s what I would choose to believe. —Barack Obama

-Although naan is known the world over as the ubiquitous Indian flat bread, it is not a bread I grew up eating.
-I only learned to make it in recent years because my Indian-ness also often prompts people (husband included) to ask me how to make naan bread… so I thought I’d learn and add it to my repertoire of other flat breads I make, like tortilla… and pita… and pizza… and roti.
+Although naan is known the world over as the ubiquitous Indian flat bread, it isn’t a bread I grew up eating.
+In my birth province of Gujarat, the traditional bread of choice is roti, also called chapati.
+In fact, the first time that I ate naan was at an Indian restaurant here in Canada but since my Indian-ness often prompts people (husband included) to ask how naan is made… I thought I’d learn and add it to my repertoire of other flat breads I make, like tortilla… and pita… and pizza… and of course my beloved, roti.

 NOTE: and a huge one at that, before you get disappointed.
 Naan bread is traditionally made in a special oven from which it inherits a charred flavour.
 Since my recipe calls for stove-top cooking, you can all but forget that.
 Secondly, I use whole wheat flour (as I always do for health reasons) which gives the risen dough the lumpy look above, and the bread, a lot less elastic-y texture compared to what you would get with ultra-refined white flour.
 If you want to know more about the perfect naan, there’s a nice write-up here.